vpp-dev/vpp-release-notes/README.md

 @page release_notes_2402 Release notes for VPP 24.02

-More than 3 commits since the previous release, including 3 fixes.
+More than 8 commits since the previous release, including 6 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 24.02 release, generated as on Tue Sep 26 01:58:05 UTC 2023.
+These are the *DRAFT* release notes for the upcoming VPP 24.02 release, generated as on Wed Sep 27 01:57:49 UTC 2023.

 HIGHLIGHTS-PLACEHOLDER

 ## Features

+- Plugins
+  - Crypto - ipsecmb
+    - Bump intel-ipsec-mb version to 1.4 ([40242b88e](https://gerrit.fd.io/r/gitweb?p=vpp.git;a=commit;h=40242b88e))

 ## Known issues